sayan3296/virt_who_jsontocsv/README.md

         # cd virt_who_jsontocsv/
         ~~~

     * Enusre that the `virt-who-data.txt` file is present somewhere.
-It shoudl be provided by customer or you can use `virt-who -od &> virt-who-data.txt` to collect the same.
+It should be provided by customer or you can use `virt-who -od &> virt-who-data.txt` to collect the same.

     * Process the file in this way.
         ~~~